pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `String NAME` - the name of the bot.
 2. `Color mitColor` - the color of MIT.
+3. `Color freshwatershoalsColor` - the color of Freshwater Shoals.
-3. `Color launchpointColor` - the color of LaunchPoint.
+4. `Color launchpointColor` - the color of LaunchPoint.
-4. `Color inkodysseyColor` - the color of Ink Odyssey.
+5. `Color inkodysseyColor` - the color of Ink Odyssey.
-5. `Color freshwatershoalsColor` - the color of Freshwater Shoals.
+6. `Color inkodysseygraduateColor` - the color of Ink Odyssey graduates.

 ----